dearshrewdwit/a_little_go_app/Section3-AppEngine/Section3-AppEngine.md

 refresh your browser, you can see that your changes get displayed without having to restart the server.

+IF.
+BIG IF.
+We have managed to get this far, it's awesome!
+We have come along way in a short amount of time.

 ## Deploy to the App Engine servers

 Once you're happy with how your application looks you might want to share it